We will learn about form and how to create a 3-D work of art. Students will have their choice of what

 Now that students are familiar with mixing paint and the color wheel, we

 class we will practice drawing different tropical birds by breaking

 them down into simple shapes so everyone can feel

 composition using ALL the colors on the color wheel.
 Their goal

 at least 1 blend of analogous colors.

 Where Students Should Be: Finished.

 Students will work together to create a collage with their table members.
 This is the only group project that I assign throughout the semester.
-Their goal is to create an environment / theme (cityscape, garden, outer space, underwater, snow scene etc).
-As a group they will 1st come up with the story they want to tell.
-They then will draw out a few different sketches.
-After they are organized they will begin cutting out colors and images in magazines to create their scene.
+Their goal is to create a story out of ripped/cut magazines.
+Story can take place where ever their imagination takes them (cityscape, garden, outer space, underwater, snow scene etc).
+As a group they will come up with the story they want to tell, where it takes place and who the characters are.
+They will then draw out a few different sketches.
+After they are organized they will begin cutting out colors and images in magazines to create their story.
 They will need to emphasize their 1st names and period # in the color of their table.
-The scene should make sense as an environment and tell a story.

 If you have any extra magazines that you are willing to donate, please send them in with your child!!
 Thank you!